Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

   6. Presentation/ Visualization.
 * Steps of the CRISP-DM framework may be performed multiple times or restart the entire problem solving framework and revise some of the assumptions and decisions made along the way.

-**Note:** Don't throw all your data at your model and hope for the best
+**Thoughts:** Don't throw all your data at your model and hope for the best

 ![The Problem solving framework](./images/the-problem-solving-framework.png)